Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 1. <b>Tanu Nanda Prabhu</b> - I did everything.
 I am the only contributor for this project, I am fascinated about cars, also I am a car freak, Hence I chose this project which makes me happy.
 Contact me at @ tanuprabhu96@gmail.com

 # Credits
-1. Trevor Michael Tomesh: consultation on directory structure.
+1. Trevor Michael Tomesh: consultation on directory structure